connershoop/projectile-motion-with-air-resistance/README.md

 ## What does this do?

-This function calculates the distance, maximum height, and time of flight of the flight of a projectile, fired over flat ground, experiencing air resistance proportional to its velocity squared.
+This function calculates the `distance`,`time of flight`, and `maximum height` for the flight of a projectile, fired over flat ground, experiencing air resistance proportional to its velocity squared.

 ## Instructions for use
 `npm i projectile-motion-with-air-resistance`